Bifishone/Bifishone/README.md

 ##### Hi, I'm Bifish:

-- 🎓Recent computer science graduate from Mudanjiang Normal University - Chapel Hill
+- 🎓Recent computer science graduate from Mudanjiang Normal University
 - :test_tube: Finishing up my research in cybersecurity and preparing to make the industry transition
 - 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion
-- :speech_balloon: Ask me about accessibility, cybersecurity, full-stack, web, or literally anything!
 - :mailbox: You can reach me with the links below

 ##### Languages I use